jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 c) GRUB
 d) GLOADER

-3) In what Linux directory is the kernel and initrd image stored?
+3) In what Linux directory are the kernel and initrd image stored?
 a) /root
 b) /root/kernel
 c) /boot
 d) /boot/vmlinux

-4) What is the name of the pre-kernel gzip file located in /boot that helps the kernel load?
+4) What is the name of the pre-kernel gzip file located in `/boot` that helps the kernel load?
 a) vmlinuz
 b) initrd
 c) initram
 d) init

-5) Where is the file location where the GNU Grub configuration is stored that a user would edit?
+5) Where is the file location where the GNU Grub configuration is stored (on Ubuntu) that a user would edit?
-a) /boot/grub/grub.cfg
+a) `/boot/grub/grub.cfg`
-b) /etc/default/grub
+b) `/etc/default/grub`
-c) /etc/grub/grub.cfg
+c) `/etc/grub/grub.cfg`
-d) /boot/kernel/conf
+d) `/boot/kernel/conf`

-6) In the /etc/default/grub file, which of these options below would I edit to dispaly the *splash* screen on boot so kernel messages are displayed?
+6) In the /etc/default/grub file, which of these options below would you edit to dispaly the *splash* screen on boot so kernel messages are displayed?
 a) GRUB_CMDLINE_LINUX_DEDFAULT
 b) GRUB_BACKGROUND
 c) GRUB_GFXMODE
 d) GRUB_TIMEOUT

-7) What is the command to make changes to /etc/default/grub permanent?
+7) What is the command to make changes to `/etc/default/grub` permanent?
 a) No special command just edit and save /etc/default/grub
 b) sudo apt-get update
 c) sudo update-grub
 d) sudo updatedb

-8) Under SysVinit - what is the ancestor process that launches first and everyother process is started by it?
+8) Under SysVinit - what is the ancestor process that launches first and every other process is started by it?
 a) root
 b) sbin
 c) init
 d) systemd

 9) Under SysVinit - what runlevel is considered multi-user command-line only?
 a) 1